ronanlevesque/FOX-CSS/README.md

 * _responsive-layout.scss
 * _ie.scss

-You can easily edit and remove the partials you don"t need.
+You can easily edit and remove the partials you don't need.

 ## Contact